 Discovering that a caveat has been entered

 A caveat can be entered against an estate without notice being given to the executors or beneficiaries.
-It can therefore come as a massive surprise when an application for a Grant of Probate is rejected because a caveat has been entered against the estate.
+It can therefore come as a massive surprise when an application for a Grant of Probate or a Grant of Representation is rejected because a caveat has been entered against the estate.

 The purpose of the caveat